mohan-pandey/Basic-banking-system/README.md

 # Basic-banking-system
-in this system i used html css bootstrap php and my sql give 🌟 if you like the work
+in this system i used html css bootstrap php and my sql,

+give 🌟 if you like the work